 Sending rate actions after the state has approved the rate action filing.

-Making the rate action effective on a policy anniversary date.
+Making the rate action effective on a policy anniversary date, recognizing the Long-Term Care Insurance Model Regulation (#641) allows for the next anniversary date or next billing date.

-Mailing rate increase notification letters 45-60 days prior to the date(s) a rate actions becomes effective.
+Mailing rate increase notification letters at least 45 days prior to the date(s) a rate actions becomes effective, consistent with any applicable state requirements.

 Sending rate increase notifications each year for rate increases that are phased-in over multiple years.